 This seven-county regional plan for growth and economic development engages a wide variety of partners and links local planning efforts to a broad regional vision through tools and technical assistance.

-Policies, Programs, and Plans (Honorable Mention): Lower Eastside Action Plan – Detroit, Michigan
+Lower Eastside Action Plan (Honorable Mention) – Detroit, Michigan

 This grassroots effort formed a plan for revitalization that engaged residents in creating a vision for a low-income, high-vacancy neighborhood and influenced citywide planning.